What is positive psychology?

 Positive psychology is the scientific study of optimal performance and wellbeing, and is contributing new, powerful insights and proven strategies to help individuals, organisations and communities thrive.

-The positive psychology movement – now two decades old – has spread rapidly across social and human sciences over the past decade or so, spearheaded by Martin Seligman in 1998.
+The positive psychology movement – now over two decades old – has spread rapidly across social and human sciences over the past decade or so, spearheaded by Martin Seligman in 1998.
 It is offering a fresh lens to address some of today’s most pressing issues.

-By challenging traditional psychology which focusses largely on the negative, positive psychology aims to cultivate flourishing by understanding what is good in people and life, in order to help individuals live happy, productive, healthy and fulfilling lives.
+By challenging traditional psychology which focuses largely on the negative, positive psychology aims to cultivate flourishing by understanding what is good in people and life, in order to help individuals live happy, productive, healthy and fulfilling lives.

 Far from ‘happyology’, positive psychology is a rich study of what makes life worth living in all its complexity, and goes hand in hand with traditional mental health interventions.
 In fact, studies have shown that the effect of positive psychology interventions may last longer and produce greater wellbeing than traditional psychotherapies.

 Five positive factors known as PERMA2, while not the only beneficial ingredients underpinning positive psychology, can be seen as building blocks that maximise wellbeing, and gear people and human systems toward flourishing, and away from stress and burnout.

 Positive Emotions – Amplifying positive emotions and minimising the impact of negative emotions.

 Positive Engagement – Engaging in activities and environments that energise and enhance satisfaction, fulfillment and connectedness.
 This encompasses emotional, social, work and civic engagement.

 Positive Relationships – Building positive relationships that are a source of support, energy and enrichment to the individual, those around them and the wider society.